-Habitational insurance protects both landlords and tenants in several ways and also provides coverage for damages resulting from natural disasters.
+Habitational/landlord insurance protects both landlords and tenants in several ways and also provides coverage for damages resulting from natural disasters.
 In certain cases, these types of policies may also include equipment breakdown coverage for items such as an HVAC system, environmental cleanup coverage, such as after a property’s exposure to pollution and loss of income coverage, which is similar to business interruption insurance coverage.

 A habitational policy also includes general liability coverage, which helps cover medical bills and legal fees in the event another person (tenant or visitor) is injured on your property.
 These costs can become quite financially damaging without proper insurance.